EMAN-Omeka/Babel/README.md

 The array is splitted into categories to clarify the resulting form at ``/admin/babel/terms`` .

 You can create as many categories and strings as you want, provided you respect the basic structure of the array.

+If you happen to deactivate the plugin at some point in the future, the translation won't work, obviously, but as long as you don't deactivate the module, your theme shouldn't spit errors, as the function declaration would still be there.

 #### Menus